Unesty/The-end-of-apocalypses/README.md

 # "The end of apocalypses"
-Survival sandbox with friendship magic, building and plots
+Survival sandbox with friendship magic building and plots

 # Controls
 move forward - W